robinweser/Calculate.js/README.md

 ```

-A lot of more **features** e.g. more Math-extensions and even a bunch of gemoetric forms are coming soon!
+A lot of more **features** e.g. more Math-extensions and even a bunch of geometric forms are coming soon!
 Feel free to contact me ([robin@rofrischmann.de](mailto:robin@rofrischmann.de)) if you want to receive updates.